gomorpheus/morpheus-docs/administration/tenants/ad.rst

 -  *Default Role:* The default role a user is assigned if no group is listed under AD user that maps under Role Mappings section.
--  *Service Account Holder:* This is the admin account type in {morpheus} and an AD group can be created and populated to a user that this role should be assigned.
+-  *Service Account Holder:* This is the admin account type in
+   |morpheus| and an AD group can be created and populated to a user
+   that this role should be assigned.
 Roles are assigned dynamically based on group membership.

-TIP: Make sure to check the sync login box which will allow {morpheus}
-to sync the AD account on the {morpheus} Appliance.
+TIP: Make sure to check the sync login box which will allow |morpheus| to sync the AD account on the |morpheus| Appliance.

 Now users can login to the UI via their active directory username.